 Nepal country brief

-Nepal is slowly emerging through political transition following its 10 year civil conflict which resulted in thousands of people being killed and disappeared.
+Nepal is undergoing a political transition following its 10 year civil conflict which resulted in thousands of people being killed and disappeared.
 In a country of 28 million people comprising more than 100 ethnic groups, the conflict revealed that the Nepali state had been associated with exclusionary political, social and economic institutions that did not reflect the country's diversity.
-This led to the rise of identity politics with an increasing demand for regional autonomy and greater accommodation of diverse social, cultural, and ethnic identities and regional autonomy.
+This led to a rise in identity politics with an increasing demand for greater accommodation of diverse social, cultural, and ethnic identities and regional autonomy.
 One of the major milestones of the peace process was the dissolution of the former Maoist army, with the majority of cadres receiving "retirement" payments and a small number being integrated into the national army.

 Poor law and order is a growing concern in some parts of the country.
-Strikes or bandhs are frequently called by political parties which close down the country for extended periods.
-Strikes are often violently enforced and cause disruption to law and order and the economy, and hardship to ordinary people, as well as tourists.
+Enforced strikes (bandhs) are frequently called by political parties which close down the country for extended periods.
+Strikes are often violently enforced and cause disruption to law and order and the economy, causing further hardship.

-Nepal's economic growth has been adversely affected by the political uncertainty.
+Nepal's economic growth has been adversely affected by political uncertainty.
 The focus on political transition and attainment of peace has meant that inadequate attention has been given to economic and other reforms that could improve the investment climate, stimulate growth and create more private sector jobs.
 Economic growth and increased private investment is dependent upon a political settlement that promotes greater law and order.
-The failure of the Constituent Assembly and the resulting constitutional crisis is a blow to the economy and to investor confidence.
+The failure of the Constituent Assembly and the resulting constitutional crisis has undermined the economy and investor confidence.

-Australia and Nepal celebrated 50 years of diplomatic relations in 2010.
-Australia's relationship with Nepal predates the establishment in 1960 of diplomatic links.
-Over the years, the Australian Government and private sector have contributed to the economic and social development of Nepal through activities and assistance in the fields of health, education, hydroelectricity, forestry regeneration and sustainable management, civil aviation, and livestock and grain management.
+Australia and Nepal celebrated 50 years of diplomatic relations in 2010, though Australia's relationship with Nepal predates the establishment in 1960 of diplomatic links.
+Over the years, the Australian Government and private sector have contributed to the economic and social development of Nepal through activities and assistance in the fields of health, education, hydroelectricity, sustainable forestry management, civil aviation, and livestock and grain management.

-The on-going collaboration between the Tilganga Institute of Ophthalmology in Kathmandu and the Fred Hollows Foundation, which has been at the forefront of developing safe and cheap procedures for cataract surgery in the region, is an enduring partnership.
-The Fred Hollows Foundation will celebrate its 20th anniversary in 2012 which will be marked in Kathmandu with a photography exhibition and other events.
+The collaboration between the Tilganga Institute of Ophthalmology in Kathmandu and the Fred Hollows Foundation, which has been at the forefront of developing safe and cheap procedures for cataract surgery in the region, is an enduring partnership.
+The Fred Hollows Foundation celebrated its 20th anniversary in 2012.

 Bilateral economic and trade relationship

-There is some potential for the development of commercial links through the involvement of Australian companies in development project work, funded through international financial institutions like the World Bank and the Asian Development Bank.
-Other areas where there are increasing private commercial opportunities following deregulation include civil aviation, telecommunications and power generation.
+There is potential for the development of commercial links through the involvement of Australian companies in development project work, funded through international financial institutions such as the World Bank and the Asian Development Bank.
+Other areas in which there are increasing private commercial opportunities following deregulation include civil aviation and telecommunications.

 Australia's development cooperation program with Nepal began in the 1960s.
-Australia provided an estimated $26.6 million in total official development assistance to Nepal in FY2011-2012 focusing on health, education and strengthening governance and peace-building.
-The budget figure for FY2012-2013 is $34.8 million.
+Australia provided $33.5 million in 2012-13 in total development assistance to Nepal, focusing on health, education, water, sanitation and hygiene, strengthening governance and creating jobs.
+For more information see AusAID.